WesamMikhail/Ionian_Sample_Project/README.md

 # Ionian Sample Project

 This project actually contains 2 example project settings.
-One sample is using the Rapid routing which is basically a fast prototyping router.
+The first sample is using the **Rapid** routing which is basically a fast prototyping router.

-The second one is using Defined which is a REST Router that supports GET, POST, PUT and DELETE verbs.
+The second one is using **Defined** which is a REST Router that supports GET, POST, PUT and DELETE verbs.

 # Installation